The Revive Group Journey

 - You want to be a passionate, powerful member of the whole earth community, and a good ancestor for future generations.

-This programme is not for you if;
+This journey is not for you if;

 - Your needs are more suited to therapy.
 I am a therapist and I will be holding the space but, although the nature of this work will be therapeutic, it is not therapy.
 If you’re not sure, please get in touch to discuss this.